Can You Rent a Car with a Secured Credit Card?

 How rental car companies process credit card payments

-This means your secured card needs to have enough available credit to cover both the rental cost and the hold simultaneously, which is something worth calculating before you arrive at the counter.
+This means your secured card needs to have enough available credit to cover both the rental cost and the hold simultaneously.

 Do rental car companies know a card is secured?